obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 [x] Syntax: Else /ElseIf is not a statement.
 Should not derive from Statement base.
 [x] Syntax: Now records.
-Use class for ref-equality? /bc immutable state [x] TypeSymbol: add enums, fields and rules symbols
+Use class for ref-equality? /bc immutable state [x] TypeSymbol: add enums, fields and rules symbols [x] BinaryExpression precedence check not executed.
+Check in Syntax.
+[x] 'if true' places the 'if' token at the ExpressionLiteralBoolSyntax node.

 ## Descisions